When Rhode Island's

 Local lighthouse superintendent Edward W. Lawton recommended

 to Stephen Pleasanton, the fifth auditor of the Treasury who was in

-In October 1851, the specifications were prepared for the
+In October 1851, the specifications were prepared for the new light

-completed the reassembly of the tower in its new location by the end of November.
+of the tower in its new location by the end of November.

 A new cast-iron deck and cast-iron "birdcage-style"